-In 2010, I traveled to China with my dad, his most favorite country in the world.
+In 2010, I traveled to China with my dad, one of his favorite places.
 It wasn’t our first time in China, but it was the first time I was just traveling with him.
 The itinerary included Shanghai, Suzhou, Wuhan, Guangzhou.
 From Shanghai, we took the normal 6-hour train to Wuhan.
-My dad wanted to go to Wuhan for several reasons – most importantly, the Yangtze River, Chairman Mao had swum there, so he wanted to check it out.
+My dad wanted to go to Wuhan for several reasons – he wanted to see the Yangtze River.
 Especially after reading Peter Hessler’s book ‘River Town; Two Years on the Yangtze’, his passion in China’s history and its integration into the world grew.
 After I read the book, I caught the China bug too.
-Since then, he had read every book related to Chinese culture, politics and the Silk Road that led to a rising passion of the Xinjiang Province.
-He invested time into the careful selection of authors and topics.
+Since then, he had read every book related to Chinese culture, politics and the Silk Road.
+The Silk Road was his favorite topic.
+He invested time into the careful selection of authors and books.

 Wuhan is densely populated, smogged up and a major transportation hub.
 It’s history goes back to 3,000 years that reflects Wuhan’s identity, a combination of three villages that flourished in alternating dynasties, architecture that evoked Western influences and structures that resisted natural disasters, flooding in particular.
 I remember thinking how colossal the roads and bridges were, and whether we should have worn a mask, never mind setting foot on one of China’s profound cities.